OL 325: Final Project Guidelines and Rubric

 Acting as a recently hired compensation consultant, you will assist the burgeoning online music firm e-sonic to develop an internally consistent and market competitive compensation system that recognizes the achievements of individual contributors.
 The major portion of the project is divided into three milestones, which will build upon the previous milestone.
 The milestones are submitted in Modules Three, Five, and Six.
 The final version of the entire project will be due at the end of Module Seven.

-Tell us about your essay and we will find the best writer for your paper
+Tell us about your paper and we will find the best writer for your essay.

 Outcomes